jcheminform/alpinac/README.md

 1. Use a lower value for `max_opt_signal` in `const_identification.py`, e.g. 80%.

 2. Run ALPINAC using only a limited list of present chemical elements.

+## My data are not measured with EI but with a softer ionisation.
+Can I use ALPINAC?

+The main difference between EI and softer ionisation (such as chemical ionisation) is that no adduct formation occurs in an EI source.
+In practice, this means that we can assume that the formula of any detected mass has a non-negative DBE (double bound equivalent).
+This assumption is used to speed up the enumeration of the knapsack.

+If your measured data contains adducts with formulae of negative DBE, this is not supported by ALPINAC.
+The correct formulae will not be reconstructed.